lmoresi/lmoresi.github.io/pages/Teaching/index.md

 {% include  _toc.html %} <!-- lmth.cot_  grrrrrrr  in syntax highlighting land -->

+### Lecture notes

+For the 2015 VIEPS course on geodynamics, I converted my notes to [Markdown and Mathjax](posts/free-expression/) to make a web version.
+Although it is still a bit buggy (particularly cross references across sections of the notes), it certainly improves upon the old web-text / web-mathematics experience.
+There are some underworld ipython notebooks which could be linked with these notes.
+The notes can be found [here](/pages/ComputationalGeodynamics)

 ### Python

 Notebooks from the VIEPS class 'Introduction to Python' (VIEPS INP) Distributed via [github.com/lmoresi](https://github.com/lmoresi/teaching-python)